maestro-insomnia/TVCG_Statistical_Analysis_Code_Package/README.md

-# 📊 TVCG Analysis Code Package
+# 📊 TVCG Statistical Analysis Code Package

 Statistical analysis code for the TVCG manuscript **“Virtual Character-Mediated Communication in VR: Effects of Appearance Fidelity and Speech Fidelity.”**